pabloh/pathway/README.md

   else
 end
 ```

+In the above example the operation will create nugget (whatever that is...).
+As you can see we are using the methods we mention before to indicate that we need a current user to be present `context: current_iser` on initialization, a `call` method to be defined `proccess do ... end`, and the result value should be stored at the `:nugget` key.

+Lets delve into the `process` block: it defines three steps using the `step` method and `create_nugget` using `set`, as we said before, this last step will set the result key (`:nugget`) since the `to:` keyword argument is absent.

+Now for each of the step methods:

+- `authorize` doesn't needs the state so just ignores it, then checks if the current user is allowed to perform the operation and halts the execution by returning a `:forbidden` error type if is not, otherwise does nothing and the execution goes.
+- `validate` gets the state as the argument, check for the validity of `input` which as we said is just the `call` method input, returns an `error` when there's a problem, but if the validation is correct it updates the state but saving the sanitized values in `:params`, note that the return value is just `state[:params]`, but since this method is specified using `step`, is ignored as before.
+- `create_nugget` first takes the `:params` key from the state (ignoring the other values), and calls create on the `Nugget` model with the sanitized params and the current user, the return value is saved to the result key (`:nugget` in this case) as the step is defined using `step` without using `to:`.
+- `notify`, grabs the `:nugget` from the state, and simply emits a notification with it, it has no meaningful return value, so is ignored.

+This example basically touches all the essential concepts needed when defining an operation class.
+If you can grasp it you already have a good understanding on how to implement one.
+There are still some very important bits to cover (like testing), and we'll tackle that on later sections.

 On a final note, you may be thinking that the code could be bit less verbose; also, shouldn't very common stuff like validation or authorization be simpler to use?; and maybe, why specify the result key?, is possible you could infer it from the surrounding code.
 We will address all these issues on the next section by using plugins, `pathway`'s extension mechanism.